sambanova/ai-starter-kit/sambawiz/README.md

 SambaWiz is a GUI wizard that accelerates the creation and deployment of model bundles on [SambaStack](https://docs.sambanova.ai/docs/en/admin/overview/sambastack-overview).

-## Prerequisites

-- Access to a Kubernetes cluster with SambaStack [installed](https://docs.sambanova.ai/docs/en/admin/installation/prerequisites) (minimum helm version of `0.3.496`)
-- Valid `kubeconfig.yaml` for your SambaStack environment
-- Node.js 18+ and npm
-- `kubectl` and `helm` CLI tools installed and configured

 ## Overview

 SambaWiz provides an intuitive interface to: